vaishsRP/Reinforcement-Learning--Hydroelectric-Dam/README.md

 # ProjectRL2026
 A Reinforcement Learning (RL) approach to optimize the operation of a hydroelectric dam for electricity production.
 It includes a problem description, two baseline euristics, the RL solution, the validation evaluation, and the performance evaluation.
-Ad- itional rescarch directions and ablation studies are also discussed.
+Additional rescarch directions and ablation studies are also discussed.
 ## Requirements
 Make sure you are in Python version 3.11 or higher.
 Install the following dependencies: